+Portuguese GDP fell 7.7% in 2020 and is expected to recover by 4.8% in 2021.
+Exports are also expected to recover 9.2% in 2021 after falling 20.1% in 2020.
 As expected, tourism, textile and footwear sectors, which are highly dependent on export markets, were severely hit.

 However, investment in tourism, real estate, renewable energy and other longer-term projects in Portugal maintain their course.
-Despite the present difficulties, local and international investors remain confident in longer term prospects and in the resurge of tourism in the post-covid era.
+Despite the present difficulties, local and international investors remain confident in longer term prospects and in the resurge of tourism when the Covid-19 pandemic is behind us.

-Meanwhile, the Government announced investments in 85 infrastructure projects over the next 10 years, supported by the European Union: EUR.
-21,600 Million in the transportation sector, mainly in upgrading or building new railroads and subway infrastructure, EUR.
-13,000 Million in renewable energy and EUR.
-7,400 Million in environment related investments.
+Other opportunities will arise from the recently announced National Investment Program (Programa Nacional de Investments) with investments in 85 infrastructure projects over the next 10 years, supported by the European Union, with €21,660 million to be invested in the transportation sector, mainly in upgrading or building new railroads and subway infrastructure, €13,060 million in renewable energy and €7,418 million in environment related investments.